 The Kimberley Schools Project (KSP) is a collaboration between the Department of Education, Catholic Education Western Australia, the Association of Independent Schools Western Australia and the Department of Primary Industries and Regional Development.
-It provides $25 million of Royalties for Regions funding over three years (2018 – 2020) to accelerate and intensify new and existing strategies to address low education outcomes in the Kimberley, underpinning broader economic and social development in the region.
+It provides $25 million of Royalties for Regions funding from 2018 through to 2022 to accelerate and intensify new and existing strategies to address low education outcomes in the Kimberley, underpinning broader economic and social development in the region.

 The KSP comprises four integrated ‘pillars’ of activity listed below and is further elaborated in its Program Logic.

 - Targeted teaching: evidence-based literacy teaching strategies and quality materials with frequent measurement of progress to inform planning and delivery.

 - Better early years learning and care: community co-design initiatives that build on and improve existing services, and engage families as first teachers.